nmmmnu/HM4/README.md

   - If control key is not present, this means that the search is already positioned to the "head" of the queue.
 - Finally the system deletes the data key and eventually updates the control key.

 ---
 ### HyperLogLog

-HyperLogLog (HLL) is an algorithm for counting unique elements.
+HyperLogLog (HLL) is a probabilistic algorithm for counting unique elements, in a constant space.

+HLL store just elements "fingerprints", so is GDPR friendly :)

-[HyperLogLog]
+[HyperLogLog] at Wikipedia.

+#### Implementation

-Implementation uses 12bits.
+The implementation uses 12bits.
 This means each key is 4096 bytes and the error rate is 1.62%.

-There are no fancy encodings, these 4096 bytes are uint8_t counters from the standard HLL.
+There are no fancy encoding, these 4096 bytes are uint8_t counters from the standard HLL.

-How it works:
+#### How it works:

 - Value can be added using **PFADD**.
 If the key does not exists or contains different information, it is overwritten.